brusterio/cauvery/README.md

 * Anybody can contribute to the project but please do not reuse or share the contents elsewhere.

 Expected contributions are:

+- Corrections to the existing data
+- Improvements to existing data
+- Adding trustworthy sources to the part(s) of data/information
+- Improve accuracy/adding in-depth data, numbers and facts
+- extending the data
+- and anything that would help improve the project.